asrulhadi/dscsim/dscsim/src/izpack/Readme.txt

 ==================================================
 New in dscsim 1.3.5-SNAPSHOT:
 - Http-based communication protocol implemented (alpha version)
+- Helkper Application for measuring the network performance of the Http-based communication protocol
 - Solved [1915642] Installation under Windows Vista might fail.
   (Solution: Do not install into default application root directory.
 Hint is now given by installer in case that installation is performed on Vista.)